Nandini-Shukla21/SALSA-2.0/results/final_pipeline/pipeline_report.md

-# Phase 27 — Salsa 2.0 end-to-end pipeline
+# Salsa 2.0 end-to-end pipeline — replay report

+*Naming: `nact_f` in run labels and filenames is the historical internal identifier for **Modified NACT**, retained to preserve provenance.*

 **Integration and read-only replay.** No training, no new experiment, no checkpoint created or modified.